 We treat each of our patients as part of the family at Atlantic Highlands Animal Hospital.
 We offer top-quality surgical and dental treatments for cats and dogs.
 For the best pet care in the Atlantic Highlands, NJ, call us at (732) 291-4400. https://www.atlantichighlandsvet.com

 Nicely casted and clearly one is taken back to that era and supported by a very good sound track, this movie could have worked.
 Murray’s interplay with the King of England is most engaging.
 The roles of the 2 strong woman in FDR’s life (Mother and wife Eleanor) are fun to watch as FDR is at times Presidential and at other times the controlled one.

-Anyway, it was disappointing.
-It could of been great film.
-Bill Murray was set up to have the role of his life (they fantastically aged him for this movie including both his teeth and fingers).
+Anyway, I was disappointed.
+It could have been a great film.
+Bill Murray was set up to have the role of his life (they fantastically aged him for this movie – including both his teeth and fingers).
 His personality fit that the President very nicely.

 But his field of ladies, his lite incest, and not enough screen time, makes this movie quite forgettable and, yes, disappointing.